First published: January 14, 2014 – Updated: September 25, 2021

-For Turks, the look of a Turkish coffee is just as important as it’s taste.
+For Turks, the look of Turkish coffee is just as important as its taste.
 And the most desirable is one topped with foamy ‘bubbles’.
 It is true that everyone should know how to make Turkish coffee in Turkey.

 If your home country allows you to return with freshly packed coffee, we highly recommend you to buy it fresh from a coffee seller around the famous Spice Market.
 It’s easy to find – simply follow the scent of coffee!
 If you don’t have Turkish coffee, visit your local coffee shop, pick your favorite coffee beans and ask your coffee shop to grind it as fine as possible.
 You can even tell them that you are cooking Turkish coffee and they may know how to grind your coffee beans.

 Like all coffee, the taste of a delicious Turkish coffee really is dependant on the freshness of coffee itself.
-And to choose one to suit your liking, note that the colour of coffee tells us about the strength of its flavour – the lighter the grounds, the softer it is to drink.
+And to choose one to suit your liking, note that the color of coffee tells us about the strength of its flavor – the lighter the grounds, the softer it is to drink.

 - Add one heaped teaspoon of Turkish coffee into your coffee pot.